 - Needing to wee more often

-If you are experiencing any of these symptom most days then you should visit your GP.
+If you experience any of these symptom most days then you should visit your doctor or GP.
 It may not be anything to worry about but it’s better to get checked out.

-Ovarian Cancer Action is dedicated to improving survival rates for women with ovarian cancer by increasing awareness of the disease and in particular the symptoms.
+Ovarian Cancer Action is a charity dedicated to improving survival rates for women with ovarian cancer by increasing awareness of the disease and in particular the symptoms.

-For September and October 2015 Natracare is partnered with Ovarian Cancer Action in support of a pilot campaign they are running to inform women of the critical symptoms.
-The campaign sees symptom awareness posters in ladies washrooms in 6 shopping centres around England.
+Natracare has partnered with Ovarian Cancer Action in support of a pilot campaign they are running to inform women of the critical symptoms.
+The campaign sees symptom awareness posters in bathrooms and toilets in 6 shopping centres around England.
 If the campaign proves effective in raising awareness it will be launched nationwide.